Apr 24, 2024

 • Shaping the future of AI: By actively engaging with the regulatory process, can contribute to shaping the future of AI in India.
 Active participation in setting up standards, and industry best practices ensures regulations are effective, not excessive, fostering a thriving responsible AI ecosystem.

-Building an AI Ecosystem for India
+Building an AI ecosystem for India

 India's rapidly growing internet user base positions it as a leader in shaping global AI practices.
 For India, this means fostering a robust domestic AI ecosystem that reflects its unique realities.
 Given the truly transformational nature of AI, we can’t afford to get it wrong.
 It means ensuring this technology benefits society, centring equity and access.